 The Office of the Associate Vice President for Student Services/Dean of Students is responsible for the TRIO Federal Programs sponsored and administered by the college.
 These programs include Educational Talent Search and Student Support Services.
 This office also provides services to accommodate TCL students with disabilities (Rodney Adams also serves as the Americans with Disabilities Act Coordinator) and assists with the probation/suspension advisement of students who are currently not in good academic standing at the college.
-Students who are at-risk of dropping a course or leaving the college, should be referred to Rodney Adams for probation/suspension for retention using either the Student Concern Form or the Student Early Alert Form located in the Faculty Resources section on the TCL website.
+Students who are at-risk of dropping a course or leaving the college, should be referred to Rodney Adams for probation/suspension or retention using either the Student Concern Form located in the Faculty Resources section on the TCL website or the Early Alert Referral Form through Etrieve in Self-Service.
+All faculty should have access to the Early Alert Referral Form.
+Go to "tclcontent.etrieve.cloud", click on "Faculty and Staff" and then click the purple square with the white square and select "Central".
+Then under "Forms", the Early Alert Referral Form, is listed.